AbdulSarwary/AbdulSarwary/README.md

 #### **In the past** ..

-I've always been analytical, solution-oriented, and high achieving.
 I have been interned at NASA and created a number of coding projects.
-I maintain a high level of growth and achievement in developing my technical expertise, acquiring full-stack JavaScript and C# skills with over 1000 hours of coding experience in personal projects, coding and computer science courses.
+I've also taught myself Java, Python, and C++ and applied what I learned through personal projects.
+Object oriented programming is my favorite subject of all time in computer science.

 #### **I'm looking for** ..